cosminstandev/cosminstan/README.md

 Hi, I'm Cosmin Stan!

 I work as a Full Stack Developer in Târgoviște, Romania.
-My passion for code started in 2011 and since then, I'm contantly learning and improving my skils.
+My passion for code started in 2011 and since then, I'm constantly learning and improving my skills.
 I take great care in the experience, architecture, and code quality of the things I build.

 <p><strong>Languages, Frameworks and Tools:</strong></p>
 <div class="icons">